AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 Midjourney is a very powerful AI drawing tool that can generate exquisite images in just one or two minutes by simply inputting keywords.
 Midjourney stands out in the industry with its outstanding drawing capabilities, and today, it has been widely applied across various industries and fields, with its influence becoming increasingly significant.

-This document mainly introduces the usage process of the Imagine operation in the Midjourney API, which allows us to easily generate the required images through text.
+This document mainly introduces the usage process of the Imagine operation in the Midjourney API, allowing us to easily generate the required images through text.

 ## Application Process